jarun/bcal/README.md

   - LBA: `lLBA-MAX_HEAD-MAX_SECTOR`   [NOTE: LBA starts with `l` (case ignored)]
   - CHS: `cC-H-S-MAX_HEAD-MAX_SECTOR` [NOTE: CHS starts with `c` (case ignored)] Any unspecified value, including the one preceding the first `-` to the one following the last `-`, is considered `0`.
 - No negative numbers allowed.
-Limits are `unsigned long long` and `double`.
+Input limits are `unsigned long long` and `double`.

 ## Examples